Here is a 9 step approach to creating your Employee Communication Plan:

 - Tactics and tools that will be used

 - Metrics and KPIs that will be used to assess progress

 In addition to these fundamental areas, a communications calendar for your year ahead can be included, containing a quarterly, monthly and weekly plan for the year.
 Outline who in the team will be responsible for the tasks and what new tools, skills or education will be needed to achieve these goals.

 Once your plan is in place and you have set out the activities, tactics, tools, skills and headcount needed, the next step is to set out your budget.

 For many Internal Communication functions, budget is awarded at a percentage of your previous years spend while others must apply on a project by project basis.

-If you need to increase your budget in order to achieve your goals for 2016, a good place to start is to demonstrate to budget holders and senior leaders the ROI and achievements of Internal Communications function in the current financial year.
+If you need to increase your budget in order to achieve your goals, a good place to start is to demonstrate to budget holders and senior leaders the ROI and achievements of Internal Communications function in the current financial year.

 Using your plan you can outline how and where the requested increase in budget will be used to improve on these figures.
 Also highlight any constraint in achieving these objectives should the additional budget not be granted.